bastiaanwilliams/M.I.L/README.md

 The script presents a graphical interface to MyCroft.
 If Mycroft speaks it will show a graphical representation of that.

-It currently has 4 themes.
+It currently has 4 themes:

-J.A.R.V.I.S - fullscreen or windowed
+* J.A.R.V.I.S - fullscreen or windowed

-STAR TREK   - LCARS interface
+* STAR TREK   - LCARS interface

-K.I.T.T     - NightRider black/clean
+* K.I.T.T     - NightRider black/clean

-NONE        - Headless mode, usefull to exercise your pronoucing
+* NONE        - Headless mode, usefull to exercise your pronoucing